Ferahijazi/Ferahijazi.github.io/_posts/2022-06-07-pcb_design.markdown

 #### Circuits!

+I figured I should first familiarized myself a little bit with circuits so I watched a few videos explaining Ohms law.
+I already got an introduction to electricity thanks to the arduino course, there are more videos to watch yet I will revisit them later.

+Drawing circuits is called EDA which stands for electronics design automation The drawings need to be hirarchical and parametric There are *footprints*
+*Kirchhoff's current law*

+**REFDES** is a combination of numbers and letters used to identify electrical components on a board
+---

+#### Learning kicad

+As an excerise I followed along *an intro to Kicad* Series on youtube.
+I created a local library and created a symbol inside of it.
+Then

+Putting the datasheet & the schematic desing side by side can be useful

 ---
 #### Steps :

 * First, I installed the fab academy library which can be found on the electronics design week and added it to kicad.

 https://www.youtube.com/watch?v=c2niS9ZRBHo